YingruWuGit/HiCKey/README.md

 HiCKey requires normalized Hi-C matrix, that the effect of power law decay removed.
 Usually the observed over expected precedure is preferred, as many Hi-C datasets are released in this form.
 Otherwise we suggest a simple normalization method.
 Let Y = y_{ij} be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter 'a' should be estimated from elements close to the main diagonal where most of the power law effect pronounced.

-# Usage:
+# Arguments setting:

-"BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" contains the parameter settings.
+"BrownianP.txt" is the simulated distribution of our test statistic, "arguments.txt" is arguments setting.
 They are essential for every analysis.

-To run the program, you need to specify 6 arguments in the file "arguments.txt"
+You need to specify 6 arguments in the file "arguments.txt"

-1st line is Hi-C matrix path and name: ~/nijchr16.txt
+1st line is the path and name of Hi-C matrix: ~/xxxx

-2nd line is path and name of "BrownianP": ~/BrownianP.txt
+2nd line is the path and name of "BrownianP": ~/BrownianP.txt

-3rd line is Hi-C matrix form.
+3rd line is Hi-C matrix form and resolution.
 If it is matrix form then input 'm', if it is list form then input resolution.

-4st line is the lower bound of TAD size
+4st line is the lower bound of TAD size.

-5st line is alpha0 to test if a change-point is significant
+5st line is alpha0 to test if a change-point is significant.

-6st line is alpha1 for identifying nested TAD.
-If input 0 then HiCKey will not output hierarchical orders.
+6st line is alpha1 for identifying nested TADs.
+If it is 0, then HiCKey will not output hierarchical orders.

+# Usage
 After you download HiCKey.exe or hickey (or download all 3 code files and compile), windows users can open Command Prompt, change drive to the folder of HiCKey.exe then type in:

 HiCKey ~/arguments.txt